MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 ## Work with charts

  * [Chart options](#chart-options).
 The charts are interactive.
 In the charts, you can change the chart type, sort the display, download chart data, and select groups for display in the adjacent trend chart.

  * [Chart settings and filters](#chart-settings-and-filters).
-Use **Page settings** to change the time range of the data, to change the attribute to group in the charts, to apply filters, and to save or load current settings for the charts.
+Use **Page settings** to change the time range of the data, to change the attribute to group in the charts, to apply filters, to save current settings, to load saved settings, or to reset settings for charts.

 ### Chart options